cloud-hypervisor/cloud-hypervisor/README.md

 ## TODO

-We are not tracking the `cloud-hypervisor` TODO list from a specific git tracked file but through [github issues](https://github.com/cloud-hypervisor/cloud-hypervisor/issues/new) instead.
+We are not tracking the Cloud Hypervisor TODO list from a specific git tracked file but through [github issues](https://github.com/cloud-hypervisor/cloud-hypervisor/issues/new) instead.

 # 4. `rust-vmm` project dependency